The average person spends up to three years of their life in just one room.

 Scheduling and Dispatch.
 Schedule and dispatch field staff from a single dashboard to send the right technician to the right job every time.
 Designate specific technicians for calls in particular areas or dispatch based on the technician's expertise with certain assets, customers, or types of jobs.

 Invoicing and Payment.
 Auto-populate invoices to avoid doubling your work every time you need to invoice a new customer.
-Some software tools even give your technicians the power to create and send on-site invoices.
+Some software tools even give your field staff the power to create and send on-site invoices.
 Your staff not only saves time, but you also ensure invoices get sent to customers as soon as possible, which in turn helps speed up payment.

 Maintenance Planning.
 Get ahead of visits you need to make to maintain assets in the field so that you can allocate proper staff, time and tools to complete routine maintenance.
 Know when you’ll have income streaming in from maintenance calls so that you can better predict revenue.